top of page

 Once Japan had reopened after its closure during the pandemic, one of the first places I went to see was Kōfuku-ji in Nara, because I was intrigued to see where the Fujiwara centred their power; where they moved, where their tutelary was.

-I had an incredible fascination with the refined Kyoto courtly ways, just as I had been so drawn earlier in my life to the chivalry and courtly manners of England.
+I was fascinated by the refined Kyoto courtly ways, just as I had been so drawn earlier in my life to the chivalry and courtly manners of England.

 I began to tentatively look into some of the family stories that I remembered, searching the internet.
-I found our Victorian Neville family living in a house called Buckingham's - a name for a house that had always intrigued me as it sounded so connected to the aristocracy of the past.
+I found our Victorian Neville family living in the house that my grandmother spoke of: Buckingham's.
+It's a name for a house that had always intrigued me as it sounded so connected to the aristocracy of the past.

 historic farmhouse